 WHAT ARE THE ACADEMIC PREREQUISITES?

-In making decisions about admissions, dental schools consider a range of factors that may vary from one school to another.
+In making decisions about admissions, Audiology programs consider a range of factors that may vary from one school to another.
 All prerequisite courses usually need to be completed with a grade of C or above.
 Students generally pursue a doctorate of audiology AuD (clinical practice) or a PhD in the Speech and Hearing Sciences (research and teaching).

 It is recommended, and often required, that you complete the following courses:*